Shifford: History

 The settlement arose by a ford across the Thames, from which it derived its toponym ("sheep ford").
 It was mentioned in a charter of 1005, when the estate was granted to Eynsham Abbey.
 A 17th century tradition that Alfred the Great held a council at Shifford arose from a reference to Sifford in the 12th or 13th century poem The Proverbs of Alfred, now thought not to refer to this place.
 In the 17th century Shifford had between 15 and 23 houses.
 By 1881 the population had risen to 70 but by 1951, the last year for which separate figures are available, it had fallen to 27.
 It is now a largely deserted village.

-Until the 19th century Shifford was a township in the parish of Bampton.
-It became a separate civil parish in 1866.
-In 1954 the parish was united with Aston Bampton to form the parish of Aston Bampton and Shifford, later renamed Aston, Cote, Shifford and Chimney.
+Shifford was historically a hamlet in the ancient parish of Bampton.
+Civil functions under the poor laws from the 17th century onwards were administered separately for Shifford and other parts of Bampton parish.
+As such, Shifford became a civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+In 1954, Shifford was merged with the neighbouring parish of Aston Bampton (which covered three other former hamlets of Bampton: Aston, Cote, and Chimney) to become a new civil parish called Aston Bampton and Shifford.
+The parish was renamed Aston, Cote, Shifford and Chimney in 1988.